rdoetjes/tuts/hacking_80s_90s/atf1_carphone/.source.txt

         jsr hz0
         rts

+// parse the number from the number_to_convert string
+// fetch the offset from the table that contains the binary bytes to send
+// send each bit as the correct frequency for 5ms
 process_dial:
         ldx byte_count
         // read letter from string and check if we are at the end of the string